tuacker/markusbodner.com/content/post/water-based-analytics.md

 You can check the [Europe-wide study here](http://www.emcdda.europa.eu/topics/pods/waste-water-analysis).
 Make sure to take a look at the interactive map and toggle between the various drugs & weekdays.

 While doing this on a city wide basis is interesting, it can also be done for smaller communities.
-Like workplaces, schools, concerts, etc. The analysis above mentions this in '*4 - Methods and ethics*'.
+Like workplaces, schools, concerts, etc. The analysis above mentions this in '*4 - Methods and ethics*', and doing so would be entering dangerous waters.

 Turns out we humans leak data in everything we do.